 2. Avoid malls and shopping centers

-This is the same idea as the emails.
-If you spend a lot of time in malls or shopping centers, retailers’ very effective marketing and advertising will keep wearing away your resolve not to buy more than you use and love.
+This is the same idea as unsubscribing from emails.
+If you spend a lot of time in malls or shopping centers, retailers’ very effective marketing and advertising strategies will keep wearing away your resolve not to buy more than you use and love.

 Trying to avoid malls and shopping centers removes you from the constant marketing and pressure to buy more.
-Instead look for hobbies and places to hang out that don’t revolve around shopping.
+Instead, look for hobbies and places to hang out that don’t revolve around shopping.
+And only go into malls or stores when you actually need to buy something.

 3. Research your options beforehand